IWP FAQs

 We know it’s not practical to convert all PDFs, but if you have key items that you would like to be more findable and accessible, you could focus on those.
 Content that is mostly just text without columns or sidebars makes for easy conversion.
 (Updated 10/14/2024)

-If an image doesn’t have an Alt tag, will that image be omitted from the migration?
+If an image doesn’t have an Alt Attribute or Text, will that image be omitted from the migration?

 No, the image will still be migrated.
 However, for accessibility and SEO purposes (making content more "findable"), it is best practice to include alt text with images.